 Semantic segmentation is essential in the field of computer vision and deep learning, offering significant advances in understanding and interpreting visual scenes.
 Its diverse applications, ranging from autonomous driving to medicine, open up new technological and societal perspectives.

 However, while semantic segmentation offers many exciting perspectives, it also raises technical, ethical, and social challenges.
-It will be crucial to develop more advanced techniques to overcome the current limitations of semantic segmentation, such as precise segmentation in low light conditions or in complex environments.
+It will be more important than ever to develop advanced techniques to overcome the current limitations of semantic segmentation, such as precise segmentation in low light conditions or in complex environments.